JonnyoftheLamp/Portfolio_1/README.md

 # Portfolio_1
 The first of several portfolio projects designed to demo my current learning curve.
+The portfolio_1_postgresql.sql file includes descriptions and the code used in pgAdmin 4 with postgresql.
-This file serves as a backup text file of the project and included descriptions as well as the code used in pgAdmin 4
+This readme serves as a backup text file of the project.